danarcher/XCom2SpookClass/README.md

 *"Release a smoke cloud and immediately exit the AO."*

+The soldier returns to the Avenger without requiring an Evac.

 **Exodus** (MSGT)

 ![Icon](XCom2SpookClass/Media/UIPerk_exodus.png)

 *"Release a smoke cloud.
 All allies within this area immediately exit the AO."*

+The targets return to the Avenger without requiring an Evac.

 ## Perks: (Middle Tree)